shanenolanwit/pintmanstories/content/post/path-of-the-dog.md

 The above is a visual representation of euclidean distance (d) and cosine distance (θ).
 While cosine looks at the angle difference between two points from a common origin, euclidean distance measures the physical distance between the points themselves.

 Alright, forget about the dinosaurs, lets jump back to the cats and dogs.
 Lets plot some data.
-The following python snippets use matplotlib to graph our data points.
+The following python snippets have been taken from my accompying python notebook which can be found [here](https://github.com/shanenolanwit/pintmanstories/blob/master/resources/notebooks/catsanddogs.ipynb) and uses matplotlib to graph our data points.
 ```
 import matplotlib.pyplot as plt